yurisuika/Zehn/README.md

 # Zehn
 Zehn is a Steam skin based on Windows 10's Metro/Fluent transitional design language.
 It comes in both dark and light modes with lots of customization!

 Why the name "Zehn"?
 Well, I wanted to make my own attempt to match Steam to a stock Windows 10 experience.
-The design language behind this OS is known as MDL2, the first iteration of Fluent Design.
-It isn't quite the Metro of Windows 8 or the Fluent 2 of Windows 11.
-Rather, it is a transitional design language that retains the sharp lines and minimalistic icons of Metro and merges them with reactive Fluent effects such as Acrylic and Reveal that evolved into Fluent 2 for Windows 11.
-Both of these names were already used for other skins, but still neither quite fit anyways.
+The design language behind this OS is technically known as MDL2, the first iteration of Fluent Design.
+It is a transitional design language that retains the sharp lines and minimalistic icons of Metro and merges them with reactive Fluent effects such as Acrylic and Reveal that evolved into Fluent 2 for Windows 11.
 So, I took the German word for "ten", as it also sounds like the Japanese "禅".
 My mind is clear knowing that this theme fits seamlessly into a Windows 10 environment.

 ![zehn](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/zehn.png)

 ## Make Steam Look Like A Native App!

-Part of the design philosophy behind Zehn is to de-clutter Steam.
-Not everything needs to be thrown in your face at once.
-Why take up more space than is really needed?
+Part of the design philosophy behind Zehn is to only show what is always going to be relevant to your needs.
+The rest can be displayed when the ephemeral moment comes.
+Steam has a lot of visual clutter and redundancy, so Zehn seeks to alleviate you of this and let you navigate Steam without all the distraction.

 Some ways this is accomplished in Zehn:
 * Much is consolidated into the navigation bar in the main Steam window.
 The root menu is only shown when you open it via the menu button.